ElektraInitiative/libelektra/doc/COMPILE.md

 -DSWIG_EXECUTABLE=/usr/bin/swig3.0
 ```

-If this option is not used, cmake will find the first occurrence of
+If this option is not used, CMake will find the first occurrence of
 `swig` in your environment's path.

 Some bindings provide different APIs (and not a different language), e.g: